Trip5five/Trip5five.github.io/README.md

-Passwor is 69weirdos (case sensitive) don't tell anyone one
+Password is 69weirdos (case sensitive) don't tell anyone one